patrickjuchli/basic-ftp/README.md

 ## Types

 In addition to unit tests and linting, the source code is fully [type-checked](tsconfig.json) by Typescript.
-Type declarations are written in JSDoc and are complete enough to satisfy compiler settings such as `strict` or `noImplicitAny`.
+Type declarations are written in JSDoc and are complete enough to satisfy the most rigorous compiler settings such as `strict` or `noImplicitAny`.

 ## Extending the library